 CrPC here read, "over to, any Assistant Sessions Judge or Chief Judicial Magistrate."

-450. (1) A Sessions Judge may withdraw any case or appeal from, or recall any case or Withdrawal of appeal which he has made over to a Chief Judicial Magistrate subordinate to him.
+449. (1) A Sessions Judge may withdraw any case or appeal from, or recall any case or appeal which he has made over to a Chief Judicial Magistrate subordinate to him.

-cases and appeals by Session Judge.
+Withdrawal of cases and appeals by Sessions Judges.